-The Offeror's proposal shall be in accordance with Section 5.0.
+The Offeror's proposal shall be prepared in accordance with Section 5.0.
 A complete proposal consists of:

 - 0. Registration

 - 0.1.
 DUNS

 - 0.2.
 CAGE Code

 - 0.3.
 SBA SBC ID

 - 1. Volume 1: Proposal Cover Sheet

 - 1.1.
 CAGE Code/DUNS

 - 1.2.
 Certification Questions

 - 1.3.
 Business Information

 - 1.4.
 Proposal Information

 - 1.5.
 Contact Information

 - 2. Volume 2: Technical Volume

 - 2.1.
 25 Slide Deck

 - 3. Volume 3: Cost Volume

 - 3.1.
-Direct Labor Costs

-- 3.2.
-Direct Material Costs (If Applicable)

-- 3.3.
-Other Direct Costs (If Applicable)

-- 4. Volume 4: Company Commercialization Report (CCR)

-- 5. Volume 5: Supporting Documents

-- 5.1.
-Teaming Agreement with Research Institution

-- 5.2.
-Resumes of Key Personnel

-- 5.3.
-DoD Funding agreement Certification (Signed)

-- 5.4.
-Contractor Certification Regarding Provision of Prohibited Video Surveillance and Telecommunications Services and Equipment (REQUIRED)

-- 5.5.
-Foreign Ownership or Control Disclosure (Proposers must review Attachment 3: Foreign Ownership or Control Disclosure to determine applicability)

-- 6. Volume 6: Fraud, Waste and Abuse Training

-- 7. Offerors should note the proposal preparation tips listed below:

-- a.
-Read and follow all CSO instructions.

-- b.
-Register the firm in DSIP and prepare the firm's submission.

-- c.
-Register the firm with SBA's Company Registry at www.sbir.gov and provide the SBA SBC Identification Number on each proposal coversheet.

-- d.
+Direct Labor Costs - 3.2.
+Direct Material Costs (If Applicable) - 3.3.
+Other Direct Costs (If Applicable) - 4.
+Volume 4: Company Commercialization Report (CCR) - 5.
+Volume 5: Supporting Documents - 5.1.
+Teaming Agreement with Research Institution - 5.2.
+Resumes of Key Personnel - 5.3.
+DoD Funding agreement Certification (Signed) - 5.4.
+Contractor Certification Regarding Provision of Prohibited Video Surveillance and Telecommunications Services and Equipment (REQUIRED) - 5.5.
+Foreign Ownership or Control Disclosure (Offerors must review Attachment 3 to determine applicability; if applicable, inclusion is REQUIRED.) - 6.
+Volume 6: Fraud, Waste and Abuse Training - 7.
+Offerors should note the proposal preparation tips listed below: - a.
+Read and follow all CSO instructions. - b.
+Register the firm in DSIP and prepare the firm's submission. - c.
+Register the firm with SBA's Company Registry at www.sbir.gov and provide the SBA SBC Identification Number on each proposal coversheet. - d.
 Check the cost is below or equal to the value specified in the CSO.
 Also ensure the Cover Sheet cost matches the Cost Volume. - e.
 Ensure the Project Abstract and other Cover Sheet content contains NO proprietary information. - f.
 Mark proprietary information within the Technical Volume as instructed in Section 5.2. - g.
 The content in the Technical Volume includes the items in Section 5.3.c. - h.
 Each technical volume page header should contain the company name, topic number, and proposal number. - i.
-The Company Commercialization Report is submitted online in accordance with Section 5.3.e. - j.
-Limit the Technical Volume to 25 slides.
+The Company Commercialization Report is submitted online in accordance with Section 5.3.e.

-NOTE TO PHASE I OFFERORS: Inclusion of a Customer Memorandum will be mandatory for the Phase II proposal.
-A mandatory template will made available.
+NOTE TO PHASE I OFFERORS: Inclusion of Customer Memoranda is required for Phase II proposals.
+A mandatory template will be made available.
 This Customer Memorandum formally captures interest from the empowered and committed AF end-users and customers.
 The Customer Memorandum is also used for technical review purposes as discussed in Section 8.0, Phase II Review Criteria.
-Phase II proposals without a signed Customer memorandum will not be considered for award.
+Phase II proposals without signed Customer memoranda will not be considered for award.
 Customer Memoranda will be required for inclusion in the 'Letters of Support' Section in Volume 5, Supporting Documents.